NVIDIA/aistore/docs/cli/object.md

 `ais object get BUCKET/OBJECT_NAME [OUT_FILE]`

 Get an object from a bucket.
-If a local file of the same name exists, the local file will be overwritten without confirmation.
+If a local file of the same name exists, the local file will be *overwritten without confirmation*.

 ## Options